 - Good governance

-Looks like the IT sector can soon be a key contributer to Bhutan’s Gross National Happiness.
-Bhutan is setting up an IT park with World Bank support and is keen to invite the IT industry to setup IT / ITES based industries.
+Looks like the IT sector can soon be a key contributor to Bhutan’s Gross National Happiness.
+Bhutan is setting up an IT park with World Bank support and is keen to invite the IT industry to set up IT / ITES based industries.
 Setting up secure data centers in the Himalayan kingdom are also attractive options.
-They have excess power generated through natural hydro-electric dams, good climate and a stable political environment.
+They have excess power generated through natural hydro-electric dams, a good climate, and a stable political environment.